Nic Belasco

 Nicholas M. Bayaca Belasco (born December 10, 1973) is a Filipino-American professional basketball player who last played for the Pasig Sta.
 Lucia Realtors of the Maharlika Pilipinas Basketball League (MPBL).
 He was drafted 2nd overall by Sunkist in 1997.
 Born in Stockton, California, he was an import for the Westports Malaysia Dragons in the Asean Basketball League.
 He was an assistant coach for the Phoenix Pulse Fuel Masters of the Philippine Basketball Association (PBA).
 He founded the Belasco Unlimited Skills Academy (BUSA).

 Early life

 Belasco grew up in Stockton, California, which is home to a large community of Filipinos.
 Before he came to the Philippines, he had the nickname of "Saint Nic."
+He is a third-generation Filipino-American with his ancestor coming over in 1926 doing farm labor in the Stockton area.
+Belasco was recruited by agent Bobby Rius during his stint in the San Francisco Pro-Am leagues.

 Professional career

 Sunkist Orange Juicers/Pop Cola Panthers

 Belasco was drafted 2nd overall by Sunkist in 1997.
 He was traded to the Beermen.

 San Miguel Beermen

 Belasco was traded along with Dwight Lago and Cris Bolado in exchange for Mythical Team selection Nelson Asaytono and Will Antonio.
 He has won 8 championships in his PBA career, six of them which he earned with San Miguel Beermen.
 In the 2004-05 Philippine Cup, he averaged around 17 points, 11.7 boards, 1.34 assists, 0.8 steals, 0.4 blocked shots and 1.8 errors in 37 minutes.
 This was highlighted by a 30-point performance against his former team.